YannCharbon/buildroot-rpi-cm4-with-uboot/README.md

 ## Permanently add content to rootfs using RootFS overlay

 If you want to permanently add content or override files/folders within the rootfs, you can place the content to `board/raspberrypicm4io/rootfs_overlay/`.

+## Remove unwanted target packages from rootfs

+Unfortunately, Buildroot does not natively support to remove an installed target package from the target rootfs.
+When you disable a package in the menuconfig, the binaries are not removed from the final target rootfs.
+To clean the target rootfs, you can run `./clean_target_packages.sh` and run `make` to regenerate the filesystem.